NaluKit/nalu/etc/wiki/00 home.md

 ### Examples
 Take a look at the [nalu-example repository](https://github.com/nalukit/nalu-examples).

-A really nice demo application based on Nalu & Domino-UI is online and can be found [here](http://www.mvp4g.org/dominodo).
+A DiminoDo demo application based on Nalu & Domino-UI is online and can be found [here](http://www.mvp4g.org/dominodo).